This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Pura Luhur Uluwatu (Uluwatu Monkey Temple)

 The best time to visit is right when they open in the morning to avoid the crowds or just before sunset.
 Uluwatu sunsets are incredibly beautiful!
 Kecak Dance is performed every day at the adjacent cliff-top stage from 6 PM to 7 PM (gate opens at 5 PM).
-Visitors are charged a fee, the ticket around 100k Rs per person.
+Visitors are charged a fee of 100k Rs per person.

 This girl was not as patient as I would have liked.
 She smelled the fruit I had hidden underneath my sarong and grabbed it before I understood what was happening.